Request a Call

 A summary chart is helpful for identifying the size of untracked tasks.
 If the scale of work is getting larger, not smaller, it may be a signal that there are many unplanned or underestimated tasks in the project that need to be eliminated.

-Agile Metrics to Assesses Process Efficiency
+Agile Metrics to Assess Process Efficiency

 Cycle Time

-Predictable results are shown by teams with constant cycle time.
+Predictable results are shown by Agile teams with constant cycle time.
 Moreover, teams with short cycle times have high throughput.
 By measuring cycle times, you can increase the flexibility of your processes.
 For example, in the case of changes, you can know the results instantly.
 As a result, team members can make necessary adjustments.
 Overall, short and consistent cycle times are a goal that should be achieved in every sprint.

-Project management performance metrics — cycle time graph
+Project management performance metrics: Cycle time graph

 NIX Tips